nexushamer/numbers-to-words/README.md

 Execute el command 'mvn compile' and after that execution the command 'mvn spring-boot:run'

 Running the test
-Execute the command 'mvn test'
+Execute the command 'mvn test' for running the unit testing

 Deployment
+Execute the command 'mvn package' for generate the jar file